piotrmurach/finite_machine/README.md

 ### 3.4 Combining transition conditions

 When multiple conditions define whether or not a transition should happen, an Array can be used.
-Moreover, you can apply both `:if` and `:unless` to the same transition.
+Furthermore, you can apply both `:if` and `:unless` to the same transition.

 ```ruby
   fsm = FiniteMachine.define do